 9. Consolidate apps on your tablet or phone.

-Go through all of your apps and delete the ones you never use.
+Go through all your apps and delete the ones you never use.
 I also suggest deleting the ones you do use but don’t actually need.
-I deleted my Facebook and Instagram apps–while they are good boredom-killers, I don’t need more time wasted on social media.
-Put your apps into category-based folders like travel, music, or food.
+I deleted my Facebook and Instagram apps—while they are good boredom-killers, I don’t need more time wasted on social media.
+Put your apps into category-based folders such as travel, music, or food.

 10. Expand your access.